yujimizushima/yujimizushima.github.io/_pages/about.md

 Hello!

-I am a health economist and postdoctoral fellow in health policy and insurance research at the Harvard Pilgrim Health Care Institute.
-I also hold a secondary appointment at RAND.
+I am a health economist and postdoctoral fellow in health policy and insurance research at the Harvard Pilgrim Health Care Institute, with a secondary appointment at RAND.
 My research spans topics in behavioral health care, health care financing, workforce development, and population health.
+I am on the 2025-2026 academic job market.

 My work has appeared in or received requests for revisions at leading academic journals, such as the _Journal of Public Economics_, _Journal of Health Economics_, _Journal of Policy Analysis and Management_, _Pediatrics_, and _American Journal of Epidemiology_.